nuxeo/FunkLoad/README.txt

 Monitor server
 ==============

-If you want to monitor the server health during the bench, you have to run a monitor xmlrpc server on the target server, this require to install the FunkLoad_ package.
+If you want to monitor a linux server health during the bench, you have to run a monitor xmlrpc server on the target server, this require to install the FunkLoad_ package.

 On the server side init the FunkLoad_ env as above and ::